ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 ## 🌟 Flash Tool Fully working as of 04/14/24 🌟

 <b>Thought I'd make it easy for those wanting to try out "Wifi Marauder" on the esp32 S2 mini (Purple) module in conjunction with the Flipper Zero.
+The S2 Mini is a esp32 module without blutooth.
 <br>
 This flash tool install version 13.8 of wifi Marauder.
-I'm working on updating the tool to 13.9 and will push the files in the near future.
-Flash tool is located at bottom of page.</b>
+I'm working on updating the tool to 13.9 and will push the files in the near future.</b>

 <br>